The Most Important Trucking Regulations for Preventing Accidents

 While most truck drivers operate safely, some others violate regulations within the industry.
 These violations can quickly lead to catastrophic collisions.
 Unfortunately, even with many safe truck drivers, 4,136 people died in 2018 because of trucking accidents.
-These deaths involved 67% occupants in passenger cars and 15% pedestrians, motorcyclists, or bicyclists.

 The Federal Motor Carrier Safety Administration offers regulations that are designed to keep all patrons on the road (including truck drivers) safe from harm.
-With the demand of quick delivery, regulations are often ignored more than they should be.
+With the demand for quick delivery, regulations are often ignored more than they should be.
 Below, we discuss a few of the regulations you should know about and how to stay safe.

 This blog will discuss: